forestmu/ip/docs/README.md

 ```
 Candy successfully made this sweet:
     [E][ ] read book (from: 15 Aug 2025 18:00 to: 18 Aug 2025 18:00)
-    Now you have 3 sweets in your list.
+    Now you have 3 sweet(s) in your list.
 ```

 ### 4. Marking task